FredHutch/BreastMR_Audit/README.md

 2. Update indications for scans in BCRP
-   - run stored procedure (from bchin) to update assessment view used for the audit with clinical indications (e.g. screening versus known cancer)
+   - run SQL script (from bchin) **BCRPIndications.sql** to update assessment view used for the audit with clinical indications (e.g. screening versus known cancer)

 3. Check for missing or conflicting BIRADS or indications